wisdomlin/S.T.O.R.M./README.md

 2. Run the Test_Uc_Ais_FrRr_2006_2020() method to integrate and analyze the correlation between extreme precipitation and price changes (from 2006 to 2020).
 3. Run the Test_Uc_Ais_FrRr_2007_2021() method to integrate and analyze the correlation between extreme precipitation and price changes (from 2007 to 2021).
 4. Run the Test_Uc_Ais_FrRr_2008_2022() method to integrate and analyze the correlation between extreme precipitation and price changes (from 2008 to 2022).

+# V Model
+If you are interested in exploring the system implementation architecture further, you can refer to the following V Model diagram.
+In the diagram, we divide the system into two layers: the Entity layer and the Use Case layer.
+The Entity layer includes all reusable components developed during the development process, without implying any usage sequence.
+The Use Case layer, on the other hand, represents the application logic with usage sequences (flows) in various scenarios.